SpenceKonde/ATTinyCore/README.md

 5 - Internal 4MHz oscillator (present only on the x313 parts - if the 8MHz internal oscillator is prescaled to 4MHz, CLOCK_SOURCE will be 0x10, not 5.)
 6 - Internal PLL (x5 and x61 only)
 16 or 0x10 (ie, 0x10 | 0) - Internal oscillator with prescaling not set by fuses (ie, not 1 MHz or 8 MHz - ie, 2 or 4 MHz)
-17 or 0x11 (ie, 0x10 | 1) - External crystal at 16MHz, prescaled to get lower frequencies (for Digispark Pro ATtiny167)
+17 or 0x11 (ie, 0x10 | 1) - External crystal at 16MHz, which may be prescaled to get lower frequencies (for Digispark Pro ATtiny167)
-18 or 0x12 (ie, 0x10 | 2) - External clock  at 16MHz, prescaled to get lower frequencies (for MH Tiny ATtiny88)
+18 or 0x12 (ie, 0x10 | 2) - External clock  at 16MHz, which may be prescaled to get lower frequencies (for MH Tiny ATtiny88)
-22 or 0x16 (ie, 0x10 | 6) - Internal PLL at 16/16.5 MHz, prescaled to get a lower frequency (for Digispark et. al.)
+22 or 0x16 (ie, 0x10 | 6) - Internal PLL prescaled to get a lower frequency (for Digispark et. al.)
 ```
 ### Assembler Listing generation